How to make bottle labels to impress

 Bottle labels that are faded, peeling or scuffed are never going to look appealing or get a good reaction.
 But this can happen all too easily if labels are not sufficiently durable to survive handling, transportation or being kept or displayed in less than perfect conditions.

 You may not be able to control how your bottles are transported and stored, but you can make sure you choose labels that are durable.
-Also check out the options for water resistant or waterproof qualities.
+Also check out the options for water resistant or waterproof labels.

 If you’re looking for labels for glass bottles containing drinks, think about how they will be used.
 Will they spend hours in tubs or buckets of ice or water?
 Will they be kept at low temperatures or be put through hot washes?
 Plastic bottles, on the other hand, might be kept in wet conditions in a bathroom.